IzamAriff/Project-Ulearn/README.md

 session, schedule and more.
 Also it has a database that stores the necessary info about the user.

+# Problem Statement
+Problem statement: The current online education platforms lack in providing a seamless and efficient experience for both students and instructors.
+Our goal is to create an education hub that addresses these issues, allowing for an organized and streamlined learning experience.

 # Task distribution
 We have distribute the task to certain part which is below with their contributor